About Drift

 The Drift Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Floyd County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Drift, Kentucky residents are available through the local police department and authorized providers in Floyd County.
+Fingerprinting services for Drift, Kentucky residents are available through local police (where present) and authorized providers in Floyd County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Floyd County Sheriff's Office for scheduling and fees.

-Property records for Drift, Kentucky are maintained by the Floyd Property Valuation Administrator's Office and the Floyd County County Clerk.
+Property records for Drift, Kentucky are maintained by the Floyd Property Valuation Administrator's Office and the Floyd County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Floyd County, including parcels in Drift.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Floyd County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Floyd County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Floyd County offices at the county courthouse.
 The Floyd County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Drift, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Floyd County Clerk's office issues marriage licenses and maintains marriage records for Floyd County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.